aimeos/aimeos-docs/content/frontend/jsonapi/customer-addresses.md

 Aimeos allows several delivery addresses for each customer but customers must be authenticated before they can add, delete, retrieve and update their addresses.

 !!! tip
     How to authenticate the user depends on the used PHP framework.
-Please have a look into the documentation of your used framework, e.g. at [Laravel Passport](https://laravel.com/docs/master/passport).
+Please have a look into the documentation of your used framework, e.g. at Laravel [Passport](https://laravel.com/docs/master/passport)/[Sanctum](https://laravel.com/docs/master/sanctum) or Symfony [Guard](https://symfony.com/doc/current/security/guard_authentication.html).

 The customer response returnes the URLs for managing addresses: